Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Diagnostic Criteria for ME/CFS

 Because there is no single, diagnostic biomarker for myalgic encephalomyelitis/chronic fatigue syndrome, and medical education on the condition is sparse, diagnoses can be challenging to access.
-Physicians often begin with ruling out other potential underlying conditions before looking at ME/CFS.
+Physicians often begin by ruling out other potential underlying conditions before looking at ME/CFS.
 With that in mind, a diagnosis of ME/CFS requires a patient to meet certain conditions.
 These include:

 Three Mandatory ME/CFS Symptoms